esqyap/zz_yap-shyong-quin_STAT540_2015_mirror/homework/hw1/hw1.md

 ## [1] 1451
 ```

-There are 958 hits associated with treatment at unadjusted p-value of 1e-03 and 1451 associated with treatment at FDR 0.05.
+There are 958 hits associated with treatment at unadjusted p-value < 1e-03 and 1451 associated with treatment at FDR < 0.05.

 > #### Q4b: Plot expression levels of a few top probes and a few boring ones: